KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 The goal of this project is deployment of sub-systems of Advanced Driver Assistance System (ADAS) including vehicle and pedestrian detection.

-The final product is an embedded system equipped with camera that detect vehicle and pedestrian in real-time.
+The final product is an embedded system equipped with camera to detect vehicle and pedestrian in real-time.
 For object detection, I used SSD object detection method followed by optimization and fine tunning for detection of new objects.

 This project has two main steps:
-- In the first step, I fine-tunned the SSD object detection (based on mobilenet backbone network) for new a dataset.
+- In the first step, I fine-tunned the SSD object detection (based on mobilenet backbone network) for a new dataset.
 - In the second step, I deploy the inference part based on mobilenet backbone on embedded system (DragonBoard 410c) using C++ to have real-time performance.